Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation

-We propose a simple yet effective training procedure based on model ensemble and knowledge distillation to encourage the model to learn domain-invariant features.
-We draw inspiration from the Cross-Domain Ensemble Distillation (XDED) methodology proposed for image classification in \cite{lee2022cross}, which leverages the separate pretraining of a teacher for each source domain and distills the ensembled logits predicted by them.
-We aim to apply the same intuition to semantic segmentation, taking into account the differences between the two tasks and improving the methodology accordingly.
-As a remark, the authors of XDED also proposed a semantic segmentation method in the same paper, but radically different from the original XDED.
-The choice was probably because the adopted benchmark (GTA V $\to$ Cityscapes) provided only one source domain, and a proper cross-domain ensemble was impossible.
-In particular, they instead average all the output logits in a training batch that correspond to the same ground-truth label.
-We compare with XDED in \ref{sec:results}.
+We propose a simple yet effective training procedure based on model ensemble, KD, and logit standardization to encourage the model to learn domain-invariant features.
+We choose ensemble KD encouraged by the recent theory of \cite{allen2022towards} on multi-view extraction from data.
+Ensemble KD has been previously applied to classification in XDED \cite{lee2022cross}, leveraging the separate pretraining of a teacher for each source domain and distilling the ensembled predicted logits.
+We aim to apply the same intuition to crop semantic segmentation, taking into account the differences between the two tasks and the additional challenges given by the agricultural setting and the Sim2Real gap.
+Another important challenge of this application scenario is that domain shifts are not only given by style transfer but also by the presence of completely different crop types.

-In our proposed method, we improve on the work of \cite{lee2022cross} by fully adapting XDED to semantic segmentation.
-In particular, we train a teacher for each source domain and ensemble them to create the distillation knowledge:
+In our proposed method, we train a teacher for each source domain and ensemble them to create the distillation knowledge:

-where $\hat{y^T_d}$ is the predicted logits tensor for the source domain $d$, $\bar y^T$ is the ensembled teacher logits tensor, and $D$ is the number of source domains.
+where $\hat{y}^T_d(x)$ is the predicted logits tensor for the source domain $d$, $\bar y^T$ is the ensembled teacher logits tensor, and $D$ is the number of source domains.
 The motivation behind this choice is that by averaging the predictions of different specialized models, the resulting map is much more informative than the ground-truth label.
 As depicted in figure \ref{fig:ensemble}, the teacher's segmentation is less confident and often assigns non-zero probabilities to disturbing elements such as grass and background vegetation.
-This spurious information guides the student towards implicitly recognizing what features are more likely to confound at test time, as the distillation loss has a relatively low weight in the optimization process.
+This spurious information guides the student towards implicitly recognizing what features are more likely to be confounding at test time.
+This information does not overcome label supervision, as the distillation loss has a relatively low weight in the optimization process.
 On the contrary, if the distillation mask is very confident, the student is guided toward being more confident and implicitly incorporates the information that a certain domain is easier to segment.
-This effect can be enhanced using a temperature factor.
+This effect can be tuned using a temperature factor and a weight loss.